rockfordlhotka/Cloud-Native-HOL/src/Lab03/readme.md

 If you immediately execute (and repeat) the `kubectl get pods` command you can watch as the K8s pods download, load, and start executing each container image.
 This may take a little time, because as each pod comes online it needs to download the container image from ACR.

-> Depending on the number of folks doing the lab, and the Internet speeds in the facility, patience may be required!
+> ℹ Depending on the number of folks doing the lab, and the Internet speeds in the facility, patience may be required!
 In a production environment it is likely that you'll have much higher Internet speeds, less competition for bandwidth, and so spinning up a container in a pod will be quite fast.

 Make sure (via `kubectl get pods`) that all your services are running before moving on to the next step.